org-arl/VirtualAcousticOcean.jl/docs/grogu-protocol.md

 ```
 If a `time` is specified, the DAC output is deferred until the specified time.
 If the `time` is in the past, the DAC output should start immediately.
 The value
-of `time` should be treated as an unsigned 64-bit integer.
+of `time` should be treated as an unsigned 64-bit integer, and represents time in
+µs from some arbitrary origin.

+A successful `ostart` transmits the signal in the data buffer and clears the buffer.

 ### Stop DAC output:
 ```